gleneivey/wontomedia/doc/customization.markdown

    prevent customization files they added to their system from being listed in Git commits they share with others.

- * a script is executed by rake rake (run as part of "rake test:policies") that recurses through the "default-custom" directory and fails that a symbolic link exists in the application directory hierarchy for each file under default-custom.
+ * a script is executed by rake (run as part of "rake test:policies") that recurses through the "default-custom" directory and fails that a symbolic link exists in the application directory hierarchy for each file under default-custom.
 In this way, the content of default-custom not only provides a sample of customization files, but serves as the definition for all of the files referenced from portions of the core application.

 The "customize" rake task is documented in